 2. If possible, get a personal loan to settle your loans with a loan shark since banks offer much better terms than shady lenders.

-3. If the loan sharks are already sending people to harass you, file a formal complaint to the police if there’s already violence involved.
+3. If the loan sharks are already sending people to harass you, file a formal complaint with the police if there’s already violence involved.

 4. Finally, talk to them and tell them that you’ll pay them eventually, and you must deliver so you can get rid of them once and for all in your life.